Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Hyperparameter Optimization

-In this section, we present the results of tuning NuWLS and SATLike solvers for the MSE23-w and MSE23-uw benchmark tracks.
-NuWLS is the outperforming solver based on the results in Section~\ref{sec:assess}, and SATLike has been commonly included for comparisons in recent works.
-We conduct five independent runs of SMAC for each setting with the cpu time budget of $60,000s$, following the suggestion in the work of NuWLS~\cite{ChuCL2023}.
+We have tuned the four solvers for the MSE23-w and MSE23-uw benchmark tracks by using SMAC with three different cost functions.
+We conduct five runs of each SMAC setting with the cpu time budget of $60,000s$, following the suggestion in the work of NuWLS~\cite{ChuCL2023}.
 Twenty percent of the instances are randomly selected for training.
-The comparison results presented in this section are calculated based on ten configurations ($5 \text{ runs} \times 2 \text{ cost functions})$ obtained by SMAC for each benchmark track.
-Note that the computation of scores and ECDFs follows the same settings as described in Section~\ref{sec:assess}.
-The results of tuning BandMax using Best-f and ECDF as the cost function are similar, suggesting that BandMax's performance is not significantly affected by parameters, so we excluded the results of BandMax and provided them in our repository.
-We also excluded MaxFPS from this section as it is implemented based on SATLike without introducing additional crucial parameters.
+The obtained configurations of solvers are compared based on scores and AUCs across all the instances.
+Note that the computation of scores and ACUs follows the same settings as the Performance Assessment section.